Frequently Asked Questions

 If a voter doesn’t have a smartphone or compatible device, what are their options?

 In public elections, Voatz is offered as an alternative voting method for voters who are unable to access the traditional options like voting in-person or via postal mail.
 In private elections, Voatz works closely with clients to determine if an alternative voting method is needed.
-We also offer a tablet-based system, which can be used on its own or in conjunction with our smartphone-based system.
+We also offer our unique browser-based and tablet-based systems, which can be used on their own or in conjunction with our smartphone-based system.

 What types of support does Voatz provide for election officials and voters?